Corey Seager Preview, Player Props: Rangers vs. Mariners

-Corey Seager, with a slugging percentage of .486 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the mound, September 30 at 7:15 PM ET.
+The Texas Rangers and Corey Seager (.486 slugging percentage over his past 10 games, including two homers), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Sunday at 3:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Mariners.
+He had a one-hit performance in his previous game (1-for-5) against the Mariners.

 Sportsbook Promo Codes